Harold Clurman: Early life and education

-Clurman was born on the Lower East Side of New York City, the son of Jewish parents from Kamenets Podolsky, Russia now Ukraine, in Eastern Europe, Samuel, a doctor, and Bertha Clurman.
+Clurman was born on the Lower East Side of New York City to Jewish parents from Kamenets Podolsky in the Russian Empire (present-day Ukraine): Samuel, a doctor, and Bertha Clurman.
 He had three older brothers, Morris, Albert, and William.
 His parents took him at age six to Yiddish theater, and Jacob Adler's performances in Yiddish translations of Karl Gutzkow's Uriel Acosta and Gotthold Ephraim Lessing's Nathan the Wise fascinated him, although he did not understand Yiddish.

 He attended Columbia and, at the age of 20, moved to France to study at the University of Paris.
 There he shared an apartment with the young composer Aaron Copland.
 In Paris, he saw all sorts of theatrical productions.
 He was influenced especially by the work of Jacques Copeau and the Moscow Art Theatre, whose permanent company built a strong creative force.
 He wrote his thesis on the history of French drama from 1890 to 1914.

 Clurman returned to New York in 1924 and started working as an extra in plays, despite his lack of experience.
 He became a stage manager and play reader for the Theatre Guild.
 He briefly studied Stanislavski's system under the tutelage of Richard Boleslavsky, and became Jacques Copeau's translator/assistant on his production of The Brothers Karamazov, based on the novel by the Russian writer Fyodor Dostoevsky.